onlyati/olympus-hermes/docs/README.md

 ### On host OS

+**Note:** This was done on Debian.
+On other distribution another or different steps might be required.

 Another option is to download Hermes, build on your own machine and run there without docker.
 For this `protobuf-compiler` package must be installed!
 If package is installed then by following steps, program can be build and run:
 ```